anisotropy/eslint-plugin-stratified-design/docs/rules/lower-level-imports.md

 }
 ```

-Imported modules can be excluded from the rule (`stratified-imports`) using the `excludeImports` option:
+Imported modules can be excluded from the rule (`lower-level-imports`) using the `excludeImports` option:

 ```json
 {